ogzamour/CryoSkywater130nm_CorrectedForNgspice/README.md

 ```
 skywater130nm/volare/sky130/versions/a918dc7c8e474a99b68c85eb3546b4ed91fe9e7b/sky130A/libs.ref/sky130_fd_pr/spice
 ```
-(the original sky130_fd_pr__nfet_01v8_lvt__tt_77k.corner.spice (and pfet version) was compressed by Mystic.
+*****The original sky130_fd_pr__nfet_01v8_lvt__tt_77k.corner.spice (and pfet version) was compressed by Mystic.
 To use this with NGspice, you can either use the translated nfet script or you can translate the original scripts (compressed-cryo-files) by running them through the "mysticToNg" code in the repo.
 You will also want to replace the include at the top of the 77k files with your own directory.
-The pfet script has not been run through the translating script, but the process is the same as for the nfet.)
+The pfet script has not been run through the translating script, but the process is the same as for the nfet.*****

 Once the correct nfet file has been placed in the directory, you will want to update the sky130.lib.spice file (/home/<user>/skywater130nm/volare/sky130/versions/a918dc7c8e474a99b68c85eb3546b4ed91fe9e7b/sky130A/libs.tech/ngspice/sky130.lib.spice)
 To do this, insert the following code in sky130.lib.spice under '******* SkyWater sky130 model library *********':